labsyspharm/minerva-public-website/docs/usage/tutorial.md

 ---

-## STEP 1: Download Minerva Author
+## STEP 1: Download the latest version of Minerva Author

 [instructions and links to download Minerva Author](../download.md){: .btn .btn-outline .btn-arrow }

+Make sure your Minerva Author is the latest version by checking that the zip file name matches with the [latest release](https://github.com/labsyspharm/minerva-author/releases/latest){:target="_blank"}.

 ---